open-automaton/automaton/README.md

 </set>
 ```

-To target the output simple emit the variables you want, otherwise it will dump everything in the environment.
+To target the output emit the variables you want, otherwise it will dump everything in the environment.

 </p></details></td></tr>